pydio/pydio9-beta-docs/docs/client/client_role_delete.rst

 ::

   -h, --help               help for delete
-      --uuid stringArray   Uuid of the role to delete
+  -u, --uuid stringArray   Uuid of the role to delete

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~